Typhoon Dianmu (2004)

-Typhoon Dianmu, known in the Philippines as Super Typhoon Helen, was a powerful typhoon that struck southeastern Japan during the 2004 Pacific typhoon season.
-The name Dianmu is the name of the goddess of thunder and lightning in Chinese folklore.
+Typhoon Dianmu, known in the Philippines as Typhoon Helen, was a powerful typhoon that struck southeastern Japan during the 2004 Pacific typhoon season.

-Dianmu formed on June 13 and moved west-northwest where it rapidly strengthened to typhoon status on June 16.
+Dianmu formed on June 13 as a Tropical Depression and moved west-northwest where it rapidly strengthened to typhoon status on June 16.
 Dianmu then strengthened to a 285 km/h (180 mph) typhoon, making it one of nine typhoons to reach that intensity since 1990 and equaled its power with Typhoon Chaba as the strongest typhoons of the 2004 season.
 After reaching peak intensity, Dianmu turned northwest before skirting the minor Japanese islands and making landfall in Japan as a tropical storm.
 Dianmu then became extratropical on June 21.

 Dianmu caused four fatalities and considerable damage across southern and eastern Japan.
 Damage amounted to US$68.3 million.
 Two more fatalities were also reported in neighboring South Korea.

 Meteorological history

 An area of disturbed weather formed on June 11 within a monsoon trough 550 km southeast of Palau.
 Satellite imagery showed the disturbance beginning to acquire a low level circulation as the system was within a favorable area for tropical development.
 As the system began to strengthen, the Joint Typhoon Warning Center issued its first warning on the system as it strengthen to a tropical depression on June 13.

-Moving westward, Tropical Depression 09W continued to strengthen and on June 14, the Joint Typhoon Warning Center and the Japan Meteorological Agency upgraded the depression to tropical storm status.
+Moving westward, Tropical Depression 09W continued to strengthen and on June 14, the Joint Typhoon Warning Center and the Japan Meteorological Agency upgraded the depression to a tropical storm named Dianmu.
+(Note: The name Dianmu (Mandarin: 电母, [tiɛn˥˩ mu˧˩˧]) was contributed by China and refers to Dianmu, the goddess of lightning in Mandarin.)
 After becoming a tropical storm, Dianmu remained stationary west of Yap where it continued to strengthen.
 The Japan Meteorological Agency and the Joint Typhoon Warning Center upgraded the storm to typhoon status at 1800 UTC.
 Dianmu then moved north-northwestward at speeds between 6-9 kts (11–17 km/h, 7-10 mph) as it winds reached 241 km/h (150 mph), prompting the Joint Typhoon Warning Center to upgrade the storm to supertyphoon status on June 15.
 The following day, Dianmu continued northward as the storm reached category 5 status.
 At the same time, the storm entered the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) area of responsibility and was given the name Helen.